 - British, Irish PMs to visit Northern Ireland, urging end to political crisis

-- U.S. top court weighs baker’s refusal to make cake for gay couple
+- US Supreme Court to hear baker’s religious objection to making cake for gay couple

 Northern Ireland’s Equality Commission pursued the lawsuit on behalf of Gareth Lee, who ordered the cake for a gay rights event.
 Same-sex marriages are legal in the rest of the United Kingdom but remain unrecognized in Northern Ireland.